 What I love about this setup is that I can instantly ditch set item prices.
-I have converted a lot of the D&D items to Gil within this paradigm, but when it comes down to figuring out how much some item should cost that isn’t listed, I’ve got some lines I can color within.
-Maybe a player gets a very smart idea to bribe the librarian for the arcanum they need access to with a super nice journal or a rare book.
-All I have to do is consider what category it is within – let’s say low range of extravagant – and give the player some options.
-Perhaps give them a choice between a journal bound in rare leather and transported from a far away land for about 180 gil or a tome of Ben Hur 1860, third edition with the erratum on page 116 for only 376 gil.
-Both rare books, simple enough to figure out a price without referencing the item lists and then trying to determine how much it might be based off of standard D&D.
+I have converted a lot of the D&D items to sp within this paradigm, but when it comes down to figuring out how much some item should cost that isn’t listed, I’ve got some lines I can color inside of.
+Maybe a player gets a very smart idea to bribe the librarian for access to closed off sections of the library with a super nice journal or a rare book.
+All I have to do is consider what category it is within – let’s say the low range of extravagant – and provide the player some options.
+Perhaps give them a choice between a journal bound in rare leather and transported from a far away land for about 180 sp or a tome of Ben Hur 1860, third edition with the erratum on page 116 for only 376 sp.
+Both rare books but it is simple enough to figure out a price without referencing the item lists and then trying to determine how much it might be based off of standard D&D.

 The Real Handwave – Real World Pricing

-This is not a system based in realism, except where it is.
+This is not a system based in realism, except in the ways it is more realistic.
 Maybe it’s more true to say it isn’t a system based in exacts, but neither are real world money systems.
-Look almost anything up on amazon or any similar marketplace and you’ll see pricing varies greatly for goods that are made by multiple different manufacturers.
+Look almost any product on an online marketplce where there are multiple versions of the same thing.
+You’ll see pricing varies greatly for goods that are made by multiple different manufacturers.
 The same goods also cost different prices in different locations.
-Anything on an island is usually more expensive because of supply chain costs and buying something from an open air market compared to an established shop will see great variation in the costs.
-This is a system more about defining the value than the exacts, and that can be incredibly freeing.
+Anything on an island is usually more expensive because of supply chain costs and buying something from an open air market compared to an established shop will have great variation in the costs.
+This is a system more about defining the value than the exact pristine price of an item and that can be incredibly freeing.
 The paradigm works across many settings and it becomes easy to shift and move when the current game situation requires it.

 What do you think about relative money systems like this?
 Do you see yourself using something like this to ease some bookkeeping?
 What other categories would you create to accommodate your in-game needs?